 Now even physics, the hardest hard science, wanders into the "paradoxes" of quantum mechanics, and the very piece of metal that defines the kilogram is mysteriously shrinking.
 I'm tempted to say that reality itself is breaking up, that we're all going to be set free from the one monolithic perspective so we can create a million heavenly sub-universes.
 But I don't believe it.
-I think the "opening of the map" is not something absolute that pulls us along, but an experience that is always available to us if we look for it.
-Also I think it has limits, or we have limits.
-For some reason we do not have the option of everyone veering off to be God in their own private universe -- maybe just because we know that it wouldn't be good for us.
-The more we get what we desire, the more we are alone.
-And the more we're forced to live in the same world, to see things roughly the same as other people, the more we have to learn to work together, to build heaven while sharing.
-I think on some level that's what we've chosen to learn here, and we're a long way from finished.
+For some reason we don't have the option of everyone veering off to be God in their own private universe.
+Maybe it's because the more we get what we desire, the more we are alone; and the more we're forced to live in the same world, the more we have to learn to work together, to build heaven while sharing.

 I'm imagining belief as a kind of natural resource.
-If the Believer is unaware of the value or the purpose of their own Belief (as most Westerners are today) then they will pretty easily hand it over to someone else, right?
+If the Believer is unaware of the value or the purpose of their own Belief, then they will pretty easily hand it over to someone else, right?

 What the Catholic Church created was basically a franchise on magic/ritual.
 You could take their course and then be the "manager" of a "store" that would be almost identical to any other.
 It was like the McDonald's of Reality Creation.
 So long as you made the reality in accordance with the corporate manual, you got to play along and have a share in the gain.
 If you got too creative, you got excommunicated.